2012maymadness/2012maymadness/README.md

 > W.I.P.
 Check my patreon 4 info.
 >
 > Hyperactive sometimes, if not most the time.
 Sometimes not.
 Please bear with me. >.<
+>
+> ⛔ Dry/slow responses.
+Do not expect me to be talkative. 🌙 Normal responses.

 ### 𖥔 　　　　　　　【 [PATREON](https://www.patreon.com/c/supportingconstellation) 】　—　【 [ATABOOK](https://thatonedockdweller.atabook.org/) 】